hapax/hapax.github.io/assets/teaching.md

 I'm going to pick on an Australian textbook for the most advanced high school subject.
 But, in its defense, all of the textbooks are like this.
-The following exercises are from the section on rates of change:
+The following exercises are from the section on derivatives:

 <figure>
     <div style="text-align:center"><img src ="/images/posts/specialist1.png"